-You just need to take proper care of the plant and it can live for decades.
+You just need to take proper care of the plant and the plant would live for decades.

 How to grow the Bougainvillea plant from seeds?

 You can observe the plant growing seed pods in the autumn inside the flower.
-You need to harvest and fry these pods and can find the seeds inside.
+You need to harvest and fry these pods and you would find the seeds inside.
 Keep them warm.